 Language of Materials

 The Records Group is broken down intellectually into the following record series: 1.
 Administrative Records, 2.
 Subject Records, 3.
 Blueberry Advisory Committee Records, 4.
-Potato Tax Records, and 5.
-Photonegative Records.
+Potato Tax Records, 5.
+Photonegative Records, and 6.
+Nutrition & Food Inspection Records.
 Physically boxes 1 and 2 are arranged by subject, boxes 3-8 are arranged in alphabetical order by folder title, and boxes 9-11 are arranged numerically by negative number.
 Some file names and dates were changed to make them more meaningful and to correct errors.
-Material was separated and divided into multiple sub-folders where necessary.
-Material still needs to be rehoused into archival quality storage.
+Material was separated and divided into multiple sub-folders where necessary and rehoused into archival quality storage.

 Some box numbers have changed: